lelea2/Algorithm/theory/web/javascript-question.md

 })();
 ```

-### 19. What is the difference between array vs. object?
+### 19.1 What is the difference between array vs. object?

 Read: http://nfriedly.com/techblog/2009/06/advanced-javascript-objects-arrays-and-array-like-objects/

+### 19.2 How to check if an object is an array or not?

-### 20. What are the way by which we can create object in JavaScript ?
+### 19.3 What are the way by which we can create object in JavaScript?

+### 19.4 How to empty an array in JavaScript?

 ### 21. What is "this" in JS?